samanasevana/samanasevanasite/src/content/dhamma/awakening.md

 _Sluggishness and Drowsiness_

-The third obstruction is sluggishness and drowsiness.
+The third block is sluggishness and drowsiness.
 It is the movement of one’s psyche towards disconnecting, dissociating, murkiness, depression, or sleep.
 It is a slow, slothful, stiff, torpid state.
 To counteract this state, the Buddha recommended recognition of light, remembering, and being fully aware.

 The recognition of light is uncovering and developing the light coming from the depth of the psyche, generally in the center of the torso.
 When developed, that light helps one stay awake and alert.
 However, even if one isn’t able to develop that internal light, the most important part of counteracting sluggishness and drowsiness is generating energy toward staying connected to one’s direct experience and remembering.